 After worshipping Elvis (not really, but I know some people do), we visited the Tupelo National Battlefield, the site of the last major Civil War battle in Mississippi.
-The battlefield, complete with a canon, some flags and monument, sat adjacent a busy highway.
-For some reason, I expected the area to be much larger…oh well, it was large enough to find another cache in the nearby trees, so it suited me!
-Though I suspect if there were any observers, they were probably wondering why I was circling around trees at the back of the park instead of looking at the monument.
+The battlefield, complete with a canon, some flags, and monument, sat adjacent to a busy highway.
+For some reason, I expected the area to be much larger.
+Oh well, it was large enough to find another cache in the nearby trees, so it suited me!
+Any observers might have wondered why I was circling around trees at the back of the park instead of looking at the monument.

-After roving around the battlefield, we proceeded to the Natchez Trace where we stopped at several pullouts and attractions along the way.
+After roving around the battlefield, we proceeded to the Natchez Trace Parkway where we stopped at several pullouts and attractions along the way.
 First, we inspected the ground at a place called Witch Dance.
 Local legend maintains that witches once danced here, and wherever their feet touched the ground the grass died never to grow again.
-We didn’t stay long…the trail was extremely muddy…maybe the legend is true – haha!
+We didn’t stay long…the trail was extremely muddy…maybe the legend is true!

-Our next quick visit was to Pigeon Roost an area where millions of migrating passenger pigeons used to rest.
+Further south on the Natchez Trace, we another quick stop at Pigeon Roost an area where millions of migrating passenger pigeons used to rest.
 Thought to be an abundant species as flocks filled the skies, the birds were recklessly hunted for food and sport during colonial times which ultimately lead to the pigeons’ extinction in 1914.

-The next stop on the Trace that we ambled through was the French Camp.
+Next on the Natchez Trace, we ambled through the French Camp.
 A French Canadian, Louis LeFleur, married to a Choctaw woman, established a stand here to serve travelers along the Trace in 1812.
 The camp includes a log cabin, a sorghum mill, a carriage, farm tools, gravestones, a post office and a nano cache.
 Current travelers may also browse the gift shop and enjoy a hot lunch at the café.

 We continued south to Cypress Swamp where a nature trail circles around tupelos and bald cypresses rising from the abandoned river channel.
 As dusk neared, we strolled along the path keeping an eye out for wildlife: alligators, turtles, bobcats and a variety of birds.
 They must have found a better place for the evening, as all was quiet in swampland.

-It was time to join our next set of gracious hosts (a former client Mike and his wife Deb) in Madison, Mississippi.
+After a day on the Natchez Trace Parkway, it was time to join our next set of gracious hosts (a former client Mike and his wife Deb) in Madison, Mississippi.
 What a marvelous time we had!
 Mike and Deb treated me to a superb dinner at The Strawberry Café.
 The grouper topped with artichokes, mushrooms, and lump crab meat was out of this world.
-It didn’t even taste like fish.
+The grouper, rich with flavor, flaked apart with every bite.
+It didn’t taste like fish smells.
 Maybe that’s why I liked it!
-It’s tough to eat fish when it tastes like it smells.
-The grouper, rich with flavor, flaked apart with every bite…simply succulent!